jlxsolutions/gr-ntsc-rc/README.md

 ### Dependencies

 - GNU Radio v3.7.X. <br> See the [GNU Radio Wiki](http://gnuradio.org/redmine/projects/gnuradio/wiki/InstallingGR) for installation instructions.

-To use osmocom_source examples the following will be needed.
+To use osmocom_source examples with Limesdr mini the following will be needed.
 Soapy sdr
 https://github.com/pothosware/SoapySDR/wiki/BuildGuide
 Soapyuhd